judahrand/pgjdbc/docs/documentation/head/ssl-client.md

 > ### Note

-> Only the JDBC driver version 3 and greater  supports SSL.
-The 1.4 JDK was the first version to come bundled with SSL support.
-Previous JDK versions that wanted to use SSL could make use of the additional JSSE library, but it does not support the full range of features utilized by the PostgreSQL™ JDBC driver.

-To make the server certificate available to Java, the first step is to convert it to a form Java understands.
+If you are using Java's default mechanism (not LibPQFactory)to create the SSL connection you will need to make the server certificate available to Java, the first step is to convert it to a form Java understands.

 `openssl x509 -in server.crt -out server.crt.der -outform der`